-- Combine the milk, cream and brown sugar in a small saucepan.
+- Combine 12 oz whole milk, 12 oz heavy cream and 8 oz brown sugar in a small saucepan.
 Heat the milk mixture over medium high heat until scalding hot.

-- While the milk heats up, whisk together the yolks, salt and vanilla in a small bowl.
+- While the milk heats up, whisk together 5 large egg yolks, 1/8 teaspoon table salt and 1 tablespoon vanilla extract in a small bowl.

 - Once the milk mixture is scalding hot.
 Begin whisking the yolks, continue whisking while you pour the milk into the the yolks.

 - Return the entire mixture to the saucepan and heat over medium low heat, stirring constantly.
 Cook the custard until it thickens enough to coat the back of a spatula or wooden spoon.
 Do not allow it to come to a full boil.
 Remove from the heat and strain into a bowl.
 Cover the bowl and chill until very cold.
 At least 4-5 hours or over night.

 - Place 2 ½ oz all-purpose flour in a microwave-safe bowl.
 Microwave the flour for 30 seconds.
 Check the temperature of the flour.
 It should be at least 165°F. If not, microwave for 10 second increments until the temp is reached.
 Sift the flour into a small bowl to remove lumps and set aside to cool to room temperature.